Potential Risks of the Keto Diet

 - Osteoporosis: A clinical case report published in the New England Journal of Medicine highlighted that a high-fat, low-carbohydrate diet could lead to ketoacidosis—a severe condition marked by excessive acid buildup in the blood.
 Prolonged ketoacidosis accelerates calcium loss in bones, potentially leading to osteoporosis.

-- Fatty Liver Disease: A 2023 study on mice found that the keto diet worsened glucose intolerance and can induce non-alcoholic steatohepatitis (a severe form of fatty liver disease) and fibrosis (a condition in which too much collagen, a protein that forms connective tissue, is formed as a response to an injury, leading to the formation of scar tissue)
+- Fatty Liver Disease: A 2023 study on mice found that the keto diet worsened glucose intolerance and could induce non-alcoholic steatohepatitis (a severe form of fatty liver disease) and fibrosis (a condition in which too much collagen, a protein that forms connective tissue, is formed as a response to an injury, leading to the formation of scar tissue)

 - Vascular Damage: A 2020 review indicated that ketone bodies, which are molecules produced by the liver when the body doesn’t have enough sugar for energy, can form adducts with proteins, contributing to vascular injury, akin to protein glycation caused by glucose but with an even stronger effect.
+An adduct is a distinct molecular species formed from the combination of two original molecules.

 Managing Blood Sugar With a Rice-Based Diet